Three Key Things to Discuss When Talking to Your Kids About Porn —

 We should not have one-off conversations about pornography and sexuality, we should have multiple conversations about pornography and sexuality.
 Keeping in touch with them regularly helps parents continue to interact with their children as they develop understanding and perspectives.
 It also supports the values and lessons learned earlier, helping young people feel heard while they learn and face new opportunities and barriers.
 By keeping the communication lines open, parents can still serve as an important source of information, advice, and comfort.

-Bottom Line: Three Things You Need to Be Clear About When Talking To Your Kids About Porn.
+Bottom Line: Three Key Things to Discuss When Talking to Your Kids About Porn